Swanky25/StudentEnrollment/README.md

 # Student Enrollment System - Visual Basic

 ## Introduction
 This Student Enrollment System is a simple desktop application developed using Visual Basic (VB) for managing student enrollment in a school or educational institution.
 The system allows administrators to add, view, update, and delete student records efficiently.
+Not only students we can also add subjects.

+we can login using
+username: admin
+password: admin

 ## Features
 - Add new student records with details such as name, age, gender, and contact information.